Dzenly/nm-c/readme.md

 * package-lock.json (if exists)
 * npm-shrinkwrap.json (if exists)

-Saves node_modules as `<hash>.tgz` to the inner directory.

 If hash is found in cache - just unzips it from cache.

-If hash is not found - runs npm with specified parameters and then saves node_modules to cache.
+If hash is not found - runs npm with specified parameters and then saves node_modules the inner directory (cache) as `<hash>.tgz`.

 ## Warning about postinstall.